ffeng23/LocalAlign/README_NGSMapping_demux.txt

 ../ngsmapping_demux -b Barcode7b_R1.fasta -a Barcode7b_R2.fasta -t -s Undetermined_S0_L002_R1_001_1000.fasta -q Undetermined_S0_L002_R2_001_1000.fasta -d >temp.txt
+		#-t read indexes from the name of the sequences.
+		#-s and -q are the sequence data
+		#-d is to do demux
+		#-b and -a, the expected barcodes

 ./ngsmapping_demux, the program used to demux or runs stats of indexes.
 It would read in barcodes and sequence indexes and then match(instead of align) to find them.
 We assume that the index (read) and barcode (expected) are having identical length.